krlvm/PowerTunnel-Android/README.md

 When there's some troubles with resolving using the choosen custom provider, resolving is going on with the system's DNS settings.

 #### How to specify my favorite DNS provider
 Just type its address in the settings.
-If the address is starting with `https://` it will be recognized as DoH provider.
+If the address starts with `https://` it will be recognized as a DoH provider.

 ## Doesn't work
 Most likely your ISP blocked the website you need by IP address, so only encrypted tunnel (VPN/Tor) can help you.

-Also, you can try enabling full chunking mode (will be added in the upcoming stable release).
+Also, you can try enabling full chunking mode.

 ## Contributing
 PowerTunnel is open-source software: you can help in the development process.